 Essex Fells is a very small borough located in the state of New Jersey.
 With a population of 2,168 people and just one neighborhood, Essex Fells is the 416th largest community in New Jersey.
-Much of the housing stock in Essex Fells was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Essex Fells has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Essex Fells home prices are not only among the most expensive in New Jersey, but Essex Fells real estate also consistently ranks among the most expensive in America.